 If you don’t have the bone broth handy, that’s 100% fine – you can use water.

 Using bone broth to make it into the green curry soup is ideal for optimal health reasons.
-Both are delicious (water or broth at this step), but obviously the bone broth makes it even better.
+But both water or broth at this step works fine.
+Kettle & Fire have a good boxed bone broth.
+Making it from scratch will always be best and it doesn’t have to take a long time.

 - sweet basil